philipkovachev9/Front-End-Projects/README.md

 Here I store my Front-End development projects.

 ## Green Iguana Project
-A simple website built by best practices using HTML, CSS, JavaScript and a little Jquery.
+A website built for a fictional non-profit organization that aims to save the green iguana lizards by providing educational information and raising funds.

 ## Memory Game
 A quick memory game.